-Loganlea State High School is a Registered Training Organization (RTO), National Provider Number 30072
+Loganlea State High School is a Registered Training Organization (RTO), National Provider Number 30072 artistry, advertising, game design, photography, animation or ceramics, production art.

 The Certificate III in Visual Art offers a great foundation if you're not sure which creative discipline you're interested in - or if you want to get to know about art and the world of visual communications before you go further.